 There is an independent judiciary in civil matters, but it was often seen as inefficient, corrupt, and subject to executive influence.
 As a result, citizens sometimes preferred to rely on the Office of the Ombudsman to settle disputes with the government.

 The law provides for access to a court to file lawsuits seeking damages for, or cessation of, a human rights violation, and both administrative and judicial remedies were available for alleged wrongs.
-Victims of human rights violations may appeal directly to the Economic Community of West African States (ECOWAS) Court of Justice, even before going through national courts.
-For civil and commercial disputes, authorities may refer cases to the ECOWAS Common Court of Justice and Arbitration in Abidjan, Cote d’Ivoire.
+Victims of human rights violations may appeal directly to the Economic Community of West African States Court of Justice, even before going through national courts.
+For civil and commercial disputes, authorities may refer cases to the Organization for the Harmonization of Business Law in Africa (Organization pour l’harmonisation du droit des affaires en Afrique) court.
 The courts issued several such orders during the year.

 There were problems enforcing court orders in sensitive cases involving national security, wealthy or influential persons, and government officials.